deanebarker/object-translator/README.md

 # Object Translator

 This is a library for converting one C# object into another object using a simple domain-specific language (DSL).
-It's is designed to be used prior to serlization, so that a new objects can be created that will result in desired serialization.
+It's is designed to be used prior to serlization, so that a new objects can be created that will result in the desired serialization.

 * **Source:** The object you have
 * **Specification:** A set of instructions that explains how to convert Source into Target